 Football is synonymous with Eaton School.
 In the 2007/2008 school year the school recognized the 50th year of Spartan Football.
 Coach Doug Bailey began his football coaching career at Eaton in 1979 and was joined the next year in 1980 by his coaching partner, John Frison.
 The two coached together for the next 27 years.
 During this time, our 6- man teams won at both league and conference levels.
 They competed in Provincials in 1998 & 1999 taking Gold, and in 1988 & 1994 they received Provincial Silver medals.
 The Spartan Spirit is always alive and well on the sidelines at Spartan football games.
 "Sparky" has often been seen working the crowd into a frenzy.
 It is this pride in the Spartan Football program which has made it stand for so long.
 In 2004, the duo of Coach Bailey and Coach Frison were awarded the Saskatchewan Roughriders' "Amateur Football Coaches Award" which is presented annually to high school coaches "in appreciation for years of service for the development of Amateur Football in Saskatchewan".
 Both Doug Bailey and John Frison retired from their coaching career after the 2006 season.

 In 2007-2008, the torch was passed to former Spartan Clint Hayes who is now a teacher and coach at Eaton.
 Due to a decline in the number of players, the Eatonia Spartans have joined forces with the Eston Mustangs and the Westcliffe Warriors on separate occations.
 Nevertheless, loyal Spartan Fans will still be seen cheering the team.
+Under the coaching of Clint Hayes and Brad Kulyk, the team once again won the provincial championship in 2019.
 Go Spartans!!!

 An important football highlight happened in July, 2000 when the Spartans (including current and former players, parents, and fans) hosted the Can-Am (Canadian-American) Bowl.
 The Canadian team featured our local Spartans: Cam Cooke, Rob Golightly, Chad Nunweiler, Colby Siefried, and Colin Siefried.
 Other Spartans to play in Can-Am Bowl Championships included: Mike Cooke, Billy Coventry, Jason Tweeten, Chad Guidinger, Cody Nunweiler, Brett Nunweiler, Jayce Meyer, Allan Bailey, and Jeremy Heit.